NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Building-a-Battery.md

 ## Lesson

 - **TASK**: Build a simple battery
-  - Combine two different metals, one that oxidizes well and one that does not, and connect them together with a layer of electrolyte between (salt water soaked paper works fine).
+  - Combine two different metals, one that oxidizes well and one that does not, and connect them together with a layer of electrolyte between (salt water soaked paper works fine, so does a piece of fruit).
-> You should see a voltage if you choose your two metals well.
-Zinc and copper should produce ~0.76 Volts.
+> You should see a voltage if you choose your two metals wisely.
+Zinc and Copper should produce ~0.76 Volts.
 If you stack multiple cells in series, then the resulting voltage should sum.